A Joint Effort – CCL Repair Surgery at Bear Valley Veterinary Care Center

 CCL Repair Procedures Performed at Bear Valley Veterinary Care Center

-The extracapsular repair procedure uses a robust suture material to replace the cranial cruciate ligament.
-Scar tissue develops along the suture, reinforcing the repair and stabilizing the knee.
-While not the sturdiest repair method available, the surgery is highly effective for smaller and less active pets and provides fewer chances for complications compared to other CCL repair procedures.
+Extracapsular Repair: The extracapsular repair procedure uses a robust suture material to replace the cranial cruciate ligament.
+As the pet heals for a few months after surgery, scar tissue develops along the suture, reinforcing the repair and stabilizing the knee.
+While it is not the sturdiest repair method available, the surgery is highly effective for smaller pets and pets that are less active.
+It also has the fewest possible complications compared to other CCL procedures.

 Schedule an appointment at Bear Valley Veterinary Care Center as soon as you can if you suspect your pet has a torn CCL.